The Multi Chart Importer lets you update multiple charts with a single Excel import.

 - A summary screen will appear with details about your import.
 Click Ok, got it.

 Pro Tip: Do you want to use the Multi Chart Importer but don't have access to the Admin section?
 No problem.
-As long as you have the Multi Chart Import permission, you can access the Multi Chart Importer using this link:
+As long as you have the Multi Chart Import Permission, you can complete a Multi Chart Import using this link:

 Understanding the import summary